leeprovoost/poc-ruby-on-rails/README.md

-# music-app
+# poc-ruby-on-rails

-Playground to test Ruby on Rails.
-This focuses on file uploads.
-This README.md describes step by step how to recreate the application from scratch.
+Proof-of-Concept application to learn about Ruby on Rails.
+This is part of my ["learn a new thing every month" project](http://leeprovoost.github.io/).

+This Rails app allows you to upload songs and then listen to them using an HTML5 player.

 ## How-to step-by-step